hacksparrow/remind/README.md

 ## To-Do

-1. Support alternate time format of `hh:mm`.
-Eg: `2:30pm`, `21:15`, `:30`, etc.
-2. Run in the background and handle multiple reminders from a single interface
+1. Run in the background and handle multiple reminders from a single interface

 ## Testimony